The Voting Smart Contract#

 };

-And if the end time has passed, an error occurs.
+And if the deadline has passed, an error occurs.

 get_votes gets the number of votes for a specific voting option.